hannibal002/SkyHanni/INSTALLING.md

 <details>
 <summary>4.
 Download NEU</summary>

-Neu is NotEnoughUpdates, another forge mod that contains files that SkyHanni depends on to function.
+Neu is NotEnoughUpdates, another Forge mod that contains files that SkyHanni depends on to function.
 You can install it from [Moulberry's Bush Discord Server](https://discord.gg/moulberry) in the channel [#🧪neu-alphas](https://discord.com/channels/516977525906341928/1028896920346841118) or from [SkyHanni Discord](https://discord.com/invite/skyhanni-997079228510117908) in the